wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 In time and space there is always a limit, because time and space themselves are limited.
 And in the timeless, the word ‘forever’ have no meaning.
 The same with the ‘proof of truth’.
-In the realm of non-duälity everything is complete, its own proof, meaning and purpose.
+In the realm of non-duality everything is complete, its own proof, meaning and purpose.
 Where all is one, no supports are needed.
 You imagine that permanence is the proof of truth, that what lasts longer is somehow more true.
 Time becomes the measure of truth.
 And since time is in the mind, the mind becomes the arbiter and searches within itself for the proof of truth — a task altogether impossible and hopeless!

 **Q:**&ensp;Sir, were you to say, “Nothing is true, all is relative”, I would agree with you.
-But you maintain there is truth, reälity, perfect knowledge, therefore I ask, “What is it and how do you know?”.
+But you maintain there is truth, reality, perfect knowledge, therefore I ask, “What is it and how do you know?”.
 And what will make me say, “Yes, Maharaj was right”?

 **M:**&ensp;You are holding on to the need for a proof, a testimony, an authority.